PaulMcClernan/OpenXTalk-Apple-AVAudioSampler/README.md

 # LCB_AppleAVAudioSampler
-Attempt to create an LiveCode Builder Module to control Apple's AudioUnit Sampler Synth
+A LiveCode Builder Module that binds to Apple's AudioUnit Sampler Synth!

+Version 0.1:
+Proof of concept working on macOS, yeah!
+It Loads Apple's General MIDI Soundbank (gs_instruments.dls from inside the CoreAudio bundle) Plays a note.